EdiWang/Moonglade/README.md

 It depends on whether the database schema is updated.
 If the schema is same for a higer version, then the system can be deployed and override old files without problem.
 If schema changes, you will need to execute **migration.sql** along with the deployment.

-**How and why is this blog coupled with Microsoft Azure?**
+**Does this blog coupled with Microsoft Azure?**

-Azure AD Authentication is the ONLY piece currently coupled with Azure, once local authentication provider is implemented, **this blog system will decouple with Azure**.
-For other part of the blog system, like Image Storage, you don't have to use Azure already.
-But the entire system works best on Azure.
+No, the system design does not couple with Azure, but the blog works best on Azure.
+Every part of the system, like Authentication and Image Storage, can be configured to use non-Azure options.

 ### Optional Recommendations
 - [Microsoft Azure DNS Zones](https://azure.microsoft.com/en-us/services/dns/)